10 Things That Will Kill Your Car’s Resale Value

 What’s the first thing you see when you look at a car?
 The headlights!
 After all, if the front of the car is its “face,” then the headlights are the eyes.
 When those eyes look yellowed and faded, the car isn’t as attractive as it could be.
 Fortunately, those yellowed headlamps can often be revived—and you have a few options.
 First, there are the commercially available headlight-restoration kits that have a polishing compound and sometimes even a power-tool attachment.
 Or, if you’re more of a DIY type, you can try a home remedy that includes toothpaste, baking soda, an old toothbrush, and some elbow grease.

 Parking-lot mishaps happen.
 And dealing with an insurance company—and the resulting deductible claim—over an incident where a taillight got cracked is often more hassle than it’s worth.
 But when you go to sell the car, buyers will notice those plastic blemishes at either end of the car.
 Fortunately, most lights on modern cars can be replaced with a screwdriver.
 Others might require a ratchet and socket, but it can be an easy job.
-Worst-case scenario: If you don’t feel qualified to do the work yourself, just buy the part and find a friendly neighbor who will help you out for a few bucks.
+Worst-case scenario: If you don’t feel qualified to do the work yourself, just buy the part and find a friendly neighbour who will help you out for a few bucks.

 Don’t miss these other car problems you can fix yourself.